syncfusion-content/blazor-docs/blazor/appearance/theme-studio.md

 # Theme Studio in Blazor Components

-Theme Studio for Syncfusion&reg; Blazor can be used to customize a new theme from an existing theme.
+Theme Studio for Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor can be used to customize a new theme from an existing theme.
 It does not support data visualization controls such as Chart, Diagram, Gauge, Range Navigator, and Maps.

 ## Customizing theme color from theme studio

-The Syncfusion&reg; Blazor themes are developed under the SCSS environment.
+The Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor themes are developed under the SCSS environment.
 Each theme has a unique common variable list.
-When you change the common variable color code value, it will reflect in all the Syncfusion&reg; Blazor components.
-All Syncfusion&reg; Blazor component styles are derived from these [theme-based common variables](#common-variables).
+When you change the common variable color code value, it will reflect in all the Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components.
+All Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor component styles are derived from these [theme-based common variables](#common-variables).
 This common variable list is handled inside the Theme Studio application for customizing theme-based colors.

 1. Open [Blazor Theme Studio](https://blazor.syncfusion.com/themestudio/?theme=material3) application.
 2. The Theme Studio application page can be divided into two sections: the controls preview section on the left, and the theme customization section on the right.
 ![Theme Studio two-sections](images/two-pane.png)
 3. Click the color pickers in the theme customization section to select your desired colors.
 ![Theme Studio colpr-picker](images/colorpicker.png)
-4. The Syncfusion&reg; Blazor components will be rendered with the newly selected colors in the preview section after selecting a custom color form picker.
+4. The Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components will be rendered with the newly selected colors in the preview section after selecting a custom color form picker.
 ![Theme Studio customized](images/customized.png)

 ### Filtering a specific list of controls

 Using the theme studio, you can apply custom themes to a list of specific controls.
-This option is used when you integrate a selective list of Syncfusion&reg; Blazor components in your application.
+This option is used when you integrate a selective list of Syncfusion<sup style="font-size:70%">&reg;</sup> Blazor components in your application.
 The theme studio will filter the selected controls and customize the final output for the controls’ styles alone by reducing the final output file size.

 1. Click the Filter icon at the top-right corner, and select the controls whose theme you want to customize.
 ![Theme Studio filter-icon](images/filter-icon.png)